-Bourbon Street is a 2.5 mile heavily trafficked out and back trail located near New Orleans, LA that offers scenic views and is good for all skill levels.
+Bourbon Street is a 2.5 mile heavily trafficked out and back trail located near New Orleans, Louisiana that offers scenic views and is good for all skill levels.
 The trail is primarily used for walking, horses, road biking, and scenic driving and is accessible year-round.
 Dogs and horses are also able to use this trail.

 Not a trail but a must do hike along this famous block.
 To really experience Bourbon Street you have to walk this Street at night where all the crowd and noise are for half mile.
 Then you'll understand the mystery and why it's so popular.
 Bourbon Street (French: Rue du Bourbon) is a street in the heart of New Orleans' oldest neighborhood, the French Quarter in New Orleans, Louisiana.
 It extends 13 blocks from Canal Street to Esplanade Avenue.
 Although this historic French Quarter street has a bawdy reputation due to the burlesque clubs and all-night partying, come experience a whole other side of Bourbon Street steeped in history, folk lore and beauty that dates back to 1718 when New Orleans was founded by Jean-Baptiste Le Moyne de Bienville.
 Also known as Rue Bourbon, this historic street sits at the heart of the French Quarter extending 13 blocks from Canal St. to Esplanade Avenue.

 Not a trail but plenty to see.
 Lots of history but to see it there's a trade off.

 nice architecture = lots of drunks restaurants =dude in a skirt hit on me music=bum wanting $ after peeing in the street.